optiz0r/puppet-env-manager/README.md

   a partially-updated environment being served out to clients
 * Lock the master repository, and environments while they're being modified, to prevent concurrent access issues.
+* Cleanup any stale environment clone directories during update-all, and cleanup modes
 * Don't reset clean environment which is already at the correct commit (unless forced, which can be used to redeploy third party modules)
 * Fix typo in log message
+* Add `mock` to dev requirements in `setup.py`

 ## v0.1.3 - 2019-07-21